 Other Options to Stretch Your Travel Budget

 Keeping budget low is, of course, a bit priority for most of us.
-Other than the usual — staying at hostels, eating street food, cooking when we can — there are ways to minimize costs and get creative.
+Other than the usual — eating street food, cooking when you can — there are ways to minimize costs and get creative.
 Some options:

 - WWOOFing: working on farms as a means to supplement housing costs.